Your complete fashion brand Instagram marketing playbook: post ideas, a content mix, and a strategy that grows your following and gets you orders.

 For a fashion brand, Instagram is the closest thing to a window display on a busy street.
 It's where people discover you, decide whether your aesthetic is worth following, and increasingly, where they buy.
-The brands growing on it aren't necessarily the ones posting the most, they're the ones who show up consistently with content that actually looks like a brand.
+The brands growing on it aren't the ones posting the most, they're the ones who show up consistently with content that looks like a brand.

 This guide covers the strategy, the post formats that perform, and how to build a full week of content in one short session.